-Pizza Rock at Downtown Grand: Personally, we think Pizza Rock ranks among the best pizza in Las Vegas.
+Pizza Rock at Downtown Grand: I personally think Pizza Rock ranks among the best pizza in Las Vegas.
 They also offer a selection of gluten-free pizzas that are baked in a separate oven.
 Note as well that you can substitute gluten-free dough for most of their pizzas for a $5 upcharge.

-Hopefully, we were able to help you find a gluten-free restaurant in Vegas that works for you and your group!
-As you can tell, options are much more prevalent on the Strip vs. Fremont Street, so we would recommend grabbing a bite before heading downtown.
+Hopefully, I was able to help you find a gluten-free restaurant in Vegas that works for you and your group!
+As you can tell, options are much more prevalent on the Strip vs. Fremont Street, so I’d recommend grabbing a bite before heading downtown.

 Feature Image Credit: ©baibaz/123RF.COM